lumodon/Item-Catalog/README.md

 ## Installation and Setup

 Prerequisites:
-For the following applications, ensure they are accessible from your PATH variable
+Ensure the following applications are accessible from your PATH variable
 1. First you'll need VirtualBox installed on your machine.
 Find your operating system and install [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 2. Next you'll need to install [Vagrant](https://www.vagrantup.com/downloads.html)

-Then follow these instructions:
+Next, run these commands in your terminal

 ```sh
  $ git clone https://github.com/udacity/fullstack-nanodegree-vm.git